I was originally intending to begin this post with the phrase, “I have a confession to make…”

 September 2013: I made a promise to myself that I was going to eat a lot more.
 It was not easy at first (our society is SO focused on eating less, so this was a hard concept to grasp), but I made a conscious effort to eat more food and to eat more often.
 I was still eating a mostly vegan diet and predominantly “healthy” foods, so this meant eating more healthy fats (nut butter, avocado, etc.), snacking more often, eating two-part breakfasts (which I continue to do), and eating out more often.
 This is still a challenge for me at times because I feel like I am always eating, but it is important that I listen to my body.
 As you can imagine, I have also gained weight (probably somewhere between 15-20 pounds), and I believe that my body is back to the “healthy weight” that it needs to be at.

 October 2013: About a month into my new eating plan, I had high hopes that I would start feeling better.
 However, the opposite happened.
 My body became injured very easily.
 During a spin class at the end of the year, I had a sudden sharp pain in my lower shin/ankle area of my left foot.
 I figured I just needed some time off, so I took a break from spinning and began walking and “running” on the elliptical instead.
 The pain, however, simply worsened.
-This pain has yet to go away.
+This pain has yet to go away and I think I’ll speak with personal injury attorneys in Syracuse – Nicholas Perot Smith Welch & Smith.
 I have had the area x-rayed, have tried physical therapy, and have been told that I am dealing with shin splints.
 However, not even rest, ice, or anti-inflammatories have helped.
 The other more noticeable injury is of my right bicep/shoulder area.
 After lifting weights one morning, my bicep was very sore.
 I knew it was more than just a sore muscle, so I rested it for two weeks.
 After two weeks, I tried lifting again.
 The pain was still there.
 I decided to take a month off from weight lifting, but this did not help.
 More than a year later, and I am still facing bicep/shoulder pain that is now moving into my neck, elbow, forearm, and hand.
 It makes blogging, working, and everyday activities (like cooking) incredibly painful and difficult.
 I have an appointment scheduled at the end of this month for both my shoulder and ankle/shin, but I have almost all but given up on conventional medicine since nothing has helped yet.

 Summer of 2014: At this point I was still very much dealing with pain in my knee, shin/ankle, and bicep/shoulder.
 I also began experiencing aches in my wrists, hands, hips, etc. Essentially, it is like waking up each morning and not knowing which joints are going to be hurting on which days.
 Sounds like a fun guessing game, huh?
 I mentioned these experiences to my doctor at my annual appointment and have talked about them with my orthopedic doctor.
 Nobody seems to have any answers for me.
 I would love to try acupuncture or chiropractic work, but since these can be rather expensive, I do not think I can afford to try something that has no guarantee of producing relief.
 At this point, I have simply been “dealing” with the pain.